 What is error code 0x80070490?

 When we see this error code, it represents a corrupted file or process from within the system component.
-It can affect both the Xbox One and Windows 11/10 computers, but that doesn’t mean it’s difficult to deal with.
-Where the Windows 11/10 operating systems are concerned, this error can appear due to conflicts created by a third-party anti-virus tool.
-Additionally, it is possible Component-Based Servicing (CBS) or in System, Component Store contains corrupted files.
+It can affect both Xbox One and Windows 11/10 computers, but that doesn’t mean it’s difficult to manage.
+When it comes to the Windows 11/10 operating systems, this error can occur due to conflicts created by a third-party anti-virus tool.
+Additionally, it is possible that Component-Based Servicing (CBS) or the System, Component Store contains corrupted files.

 How do I fix error code 0x80070490?

-In terms of fixing this particular error code, you may need to do a few things.
-For example, restart or reset your Xbox One, and if you’re running Windows 11, then disable third-party anti-virus tool, or repair Windows Update.
+To resolve this error code, you may need to take a few steps.
+For example, restart or reset your Xbox One.
+If you’re running Windows 11, disable any third-party anti-virus tools or repair Windows Update.

 Fix Error 0x80070490 or 80070490 on Xbox or PC